KOTOR-Community-Portal/mod-builds/content/k1/full_with_metadata.md

 **Author:** ebmar

-**Description:** Swoop racing is a bit like podracing, which means that viewscreens for watching the races should probably, I don't know, not be still-frames?
-Thankfully, this mod solves the problem by making them at least slideshow-animated.
+**Description:** Replaces the static swoop racing viewscreens with animated versions, for your immersive benefit

 **Category & Tier:** Immersion / 3 - Suggested